 How to use frozen bananas

 You can use frozen bananas in all sorts of recipes.
 Whether frozen or thawed, this list will give you something to start with!

 - Banana halves: Use these for strawberry banana smoothies, banana bread, or nice cream milkshakes.

 - Slices: Great for nice cream, stuffed banana bites, or banana Thai curry.

-- Mashed: Use puréed bananas for recipes like banana pancakes or banana popsicles.
+- Mashed: Use puréed bananas for recipes like banana pancakes, banana popsicles, or banana bread overnight oats.